yojoecapital/notes/CS-585 Natural Language Processing/2-Probability-Theory-Review.md

 ## Prior (Unconditional) Probability

 - i.e. $P(\text{Cavity}=\text{true})=0.1$ and $P(\text{Weather}=\text{sunny})=0.72$ correspond to belief prior to arrival of (new) evidence
-- a ==probability distribution== gives values for all possible assignments
+- a **probability distribution** gives values for all possible assignments

 $$
 P(\text{Weather}) = \textlangle 0.72,0.1,0.08,0.1 \textrangle
 $$

-- a ==joint probability distribution== for a set of random variables gives the probability of every atomic event on those random variables
+- a **joint probability distribution** for a set of random variables gives the probability of every atomic event on those random variables

 | $\text{Weather} =$           | sunny | rainy | cloudy | snow |
 | ---------------------------- | ----- | ----- | ------ | ---- |